Dog Excessively Licking My Arm (Here’s Why)

 While occasional licking can be normal affection, constant licking may signal a mix of behavioral and medical issues.

-We outline the common reasons why your dog may excessively lick your arm, what you can do, and when to seek veterinary help.
+We outline the common reasons why your dog may excessively lick your arm, what you can do, and when to seek veterinary care.

 Your dog may excessively lick your arm as a way of seeking attention, expressing affection, or relieving anxiety.
 However, persistent licking may also point to skin irritations, nausea, pain, or compulsive disorders.